 What are the causes of breast pain, lumps and congestion?

-Whether we know it or not, our breasts are the safest dumping ground for toxins the body cannot remove effectively from itself.
-They are a safe area, away from your heart and other vital organs, to store potentially dangerous unwanted waste until the body is able to release them safely.
-However, they could stay there for years and years and over time cause other more serious health problems.
+Whether we know it or not, our breasts are the safest dumping ground for toxins the body is unable to remove effectively from itself through the lymphatic system.
+Breasts are a safe area, away from our heart and other vital organs, to store potentially dangerous unwanted waste until the body is able to release them safely.
+However, these toxins could stay there for years and over time cause other more serious health problems.

 Constipation or IBS is one of the main causes of breast pain and the conditions mentioned above.

 Opening our bowels 2-3 times a day is ideal to allow the body to rid itself of the waste effectively.
 Many clients who have come to me for help do not defecate every day.
 Some only do so 2-3 times a week.
 In the most extreme cases I have had, it’s once every 2-3 weeks!
-(I want to stress that some of these clients did not consult me for their constipation as they thought or had been told by their doctor it was ‘normal’ as everyone has different working bowels.
-They came with all kinds of related health problems).
+I want to stress that some of these clients did not consult me for their constipation as they thought or had been told by their doctor it was ‘normal’ as everyone has different working bowels.
+They came with all kinds of related health problems.
+One good bowel assessment is if we are needing lots of wiping of sticky stools or passing rabbit droppings/hard small stones this usually means we are not having the right amount of dietary fibre.

 If you look at nature and EVERY other mammal, they eat and poop.
 So, if we are having 3 meals a day, ideally, emptying after at least 2 of the meals makes sense.
 This should be a natural evacuation without forced medication or laxatives which only irritate.